Marko1310/workout_tracker/README.md

 Track sets and reps for each exercise.

 ## Credits
-This application was created by Marko Cabo.
+This application was created by Marko Čabo.